OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Page.md

 * **Document:** Word, PowerPoint or Excel documents can be uploaded as well as created directly.
 PDF and others can be uploaded or taken from the Media Center.
 * **Audio:** Select audio, re-record or add as MP3 or m4a file.
 Since :octicons-tag-24: release 18.2.
 * **Image:** Inserting an image from the Media Center or uploading.
+* **Image gallery:** Display of several images as a slideshow, in a grid or with small thumbnails.
+As of :octicons-tag-24: Release 19.
+* **Image comparison:** Two superimposed images can be blended using a slider.
+As of :octicons-tag-24: Release 19.
 * **Video:** Inserting a video file from the Media Center or uploading or new recording
 * **draw.io graph:** Create new or select from the list.
 Since :octicons-tag-24: release 18.2.
 * **Citations:** Citations can be stored and reused as standalone content items in the Media Center.